PMArkive/TF2-Zombie-Escape/README.md

 # TF2-Zombie-Escape
-An outdated Zombie Escape gamemode plugin for TF2.
+A Zombie Escape gamemode plugin for TF2.

-# Known Issues
-Should be reminded that knockback techniques are glitchy.